AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

     confidence derived from the predicted probability.
 In ``examples/mnist_add/main.py``, we provide options for utilizing other forms of consistency measurement.

-    Also, during process of inconsistency minimization, one can leverage `ZOOpt library <https://github.com/polixir/ZOOpt>`__ for acceleration.
+    Also, during process of inconsistency minimization, we can leverage `ZOOpt library <https://github.com/polixir/ZOOpt>`__ for acceleration.
     Options for this are also available in ``examples/mnist_add/main.py``.
 Those interested are encouraged to explore these features.